Lewandowski overtakes Raul as Champions League's third-highest scorer with only Ronaldo and Messi ahead | Goal.com

 He is also the second-youngest player to find the net in the knockout rounds.
 Former Barcelona attacker Bojan is the record holder.

-Bayern found themselves three goals ahead at half-time when Leroy Sane pounced on the rebound of a Reina save and tapped in.
+Bayern found themselves three goals ahead at half-time when Leroy Sane pounced on the rebound of a Reina save and tapped in, with a Francesco Acerbi own goal putting them further ahead before Joaquin Correa pulled a goal back for Lazio as Bayern won the first leg 4-1 in Rome.